felipeslanza/bzfunds/docs/source/installation.rst

 can be found at the :doc:`User Guide <user_guide>`.

 If you are running a MongoDB instance on the cloud, you will likely require `dns-python` (used by `pymongo`), which is included in the project's requirements by default.
-If for some reason you're unable to install it, you can try re-installing `pymongo` directly through ``pip install pymongo[srv]``.
+If you're unable to install it, you can try re-installing `pymongo` directly through ``pip install pymongo[srv]``.

+Most project-level configuration, including any MongoDB-related settings, can be modified at will at :py:mod:`bzfunds.settings.py <bzfunds.settings>`.